 The MOM hierarchy allows you to override the compute nodes' default behavior of reporting status updates directly to the pbs\server.
 Instead, you configure compute nodes so that each node sends its status update information to another compute node.
 The compute nodes pass the information up a tree or hierarchy until eventually the information reaches a node that will pass the information directly to pbs\server.
-This can significantly reduce traffic and time required to keep the cluster status up to date.
+This can significantly reduce network traffic and ease the load on the pbs\server in a large system.